 A couple of weeks ago, I shared with you some basic ways to use a colour wheel to get you started with combining colours.
-I hope you downloaded the colour wheels and have had the chance to practise, but if not, you can download them again here:

 So this week, we're going to take a look at a professional colour wheel, which really is a nifty little tool for helping you to throw together colour combinations without having to worry about all that theory.
 Essentially, you twist the wheel, look at the instructions and the work is done for you!